-If you enjoy hiking on somewhat remote, “single-file” trails, you may have met other hikers coming from the opposite direction and wondered whether any rules dictate which of you should step aside and yield.
-While there isn’t a formal manual for proper hiking behavior, there are a few guidelines that will make your hiking experience more enjoyable for you and other hikers.
+If you enjoy hiking on somewhat remote, “single-file” trails, you may have met other hikers coming from the opposite direction and wondered whether any hiking rules and trail etiquette dictate which of you should step aside and yield.
+While there isn’t a formal manual for proper hiking behavior, there are a few hiking rules and guidelines that will make your hiking experience more enjoyable for you and other hikers.

 High Cliff or Mountain Trails

 When hikers meet on a narrow cliff or mountain trail, safety becomes the biggest concern.
 Such trails are often steeply inclined, and in such situations, the “uphill or downhill rule” should determine who passes first.

 When walking uphill on a narrow, cliff-bordered trail, you will usually be working harder than when you’re going downhill on the same trail.
 You’ll probably be somewhat tired, and you’ll be focused mostly on the ground just in front of you, picking the best spots for your next steps.
 In addition, your awareness of activity farther along the trail will be less than someone coming down the hill, who’ll be looking downward into a broader field of vision.

 For these reasons, it’s most appropriate for downhill hikers on narrow, cliffs or mountain trails to yield to those coming up the hill.
 Downhill hikers on a trail bordered by steep cliffs or drop-offs should assess the situation early and move to a trailside area that allows the uphill hiker to be farthest away from the drop-off.
 The downhiller may need to move back up the hill a short distance to find such an area.